Paulo Sérgio Poletto

 Paulo Sérgio Poletto (3 February 1942 – 11 April 2014), was a Brazilian professional footballer and manager, who played as a defender.

-Player career
+Playing career

 There are few details of Poletto's career as a player, who played professionally for SC Internacional and Athletico Paranaense during the 1960s.

 Managerial career

 Poletto coached numerous teams from the southern region of Brazil, especially teams from Rio Grande do Sul.
 His most successful efforts were the title of the second state division with Ypiranga de Erechim and the 1990 Supercopa do Brasil with Grêmio.